ybchen97/filler_detection/README.md

 We are all busy, but let's all try to help each other out as much as possible when we do have the spare time :)

 ## Introduction
 Verbal communications, from everyday conversations to public speakering, are often filled with filler words: meaningless word, phrase, or sound that marks hesitation in speech.
 How can speakers, who interested in ridding the usage of filler words, efficiently track the frequency of filler words used?
-Inspired by the trigger word detection model in Dr Andrew Ng's deep learning programming assignment, [Insert project name] is a filler word detection model that takes in an audio clip and outputs the frequency of filler words used.
+Inspired by the trigger word detection model in Dr Andrew Ng's deep learning programming assignment, Basically England is a filler word detection model that takes in an audio clip and outputs the frequency of filler words used.

 ## Projected timeline
 ### Week 8